tlehman/octopress/source/_posts/2013-03-10-make-a-computer-controlled-light-switch-with-a-raspberry-pi.markdown

 title: "Make a computer-controlled light switch with a Raspberry Pi"
 date: 2013-03-10 16:40
 comments: true
-categories: [diy, make, programming, python]
+categories: [diy, make, programming, python, raspberrypi]
 ---

 To build a computer-controlled light switch, you will need: